Advantages of a Flintlock Muzzle-loader.

 14) Less chance of being affected by future ammunition control legislation.

-15) Gunpowder is easily obtainable providing you have a muzzle-loader registered in your name regardless of caliber (NSW)
+15) Gunpowder is easily obtainable providing you have a muzzle-loader registered in your name regardless of calibre (NSW).

-17) Damage from a .62 caliber-.75 caliber pistol or long arm is in the extreme.
+17) Damage from a .62 calibre or .70 calibre pistol or long arm is in the extreme.
 Wounded prey is unlikely to escape.

 18) By using buck & ball you are unlikely to miss your target.
 This load is capable of taking out more than one target.